katsel/informatica-2016-arduino/README.md

   * Start a web server on Arduino

-Open a command line and try to access the web server at the given URL
+Using a command line/shell, try to access the Arduino web server at the given URL

     $ curl 10.42.0.130
     Guckuck!